 A broker recognises extraordinary requirements, identifies the cover you need, arranges it with an appropriate insurer and makes sure your documents are present and correct too.

-Professional indemnity and public liability insurance is pretty complex.
+Business insurance is pretty complex.
 If you’re not sure where to start, asking an impartial expert to help makes sense.
-That way you get insurance on your terms rather than the insurer's.
+That way you get the insurance you need, without the extra stress.

 3. Price